-Hey these would even be cute stuck on each side of a CD and hang it with chain and/or beads, so cute!
-Even make a hummingbird one and hang in under a patio for garden art!
+Hey, these would even be cute stuck on each side of a CD and hang it with chain and/or beads, so cute!
+Even make a hummingbird one and hang it under a patio for garden art!

-There are just endless possibilities with this amazing Spiral Betty Designs!
+There are just endless possibilities with these amazing Spiral Betty Designs!

 More Spiral Betty Ideas